imker25/samba_exporter/README.md

 addgroup --system samba-exporter
-adduser --system --no-create-home --disabled-login samba-exporter adduser samba-exporter samba-exporter
+adduser --system --no-create-home --disabled-login samba-exporter adduser samba-exporter samba-exporter updatedb                                                          # In case you created and copied the man pages as well
 ```

 Finally you are abel to start the services: